 Chicago

-22 Best Cultural and Iconic Places to Eat in Chicago
+32 Best Cultural and Iconic Places to Eat in Chicago

-My list of the best iconic places to eat in Chicago consists of mostly moderately priced restaurants that offer the best bang for the buck.
+This Chicago dining guide consists of mostly moderately priced restaurants that offer the best bang for the buck.
+My intention is to make this list of best places to eat in Chicago both family and budget friendly, so I purposely stay away from restaurants with exorbitant price tags, no matter how good they are.
 This list is particularly useful for first-time visitors as it gives you a general outline of the restaurant scene in the Windy City.
-To truly reflect the rich cultural diversity of the Windy City, my recommendations are divided into the following categories:
+To truly reflect the rich cultural diversity of the city, my recommendations are divided into the following categories:

 Table of Contents